Get Real... Without Leaving Campus.

 There’s F. Eugene Romano Hall, which offers state-of-the-art laboratory and learning facilities in the health sciences, including an innovative nursing lab that has become a model for nursing schools nationwide.
 (Since it opened in Fall 2007, more than 20 colleges have stopped by for a look.)

-And UC's newest academic building is the recently dedicated Economic Crime and Justice Studies building, a highly sophisticated research and learning center that features cutting-edge forensic technologies, a Sensitive Compartmented Information Facility (SCIF), and other cool stuff to support students in our groundbreaking economic crime and cybersecurity programs.
+And UC's newest academic building is the Economic Crime, Justice Studies, and Cyberscurity building, a highly sophisticated research and learning center that features cutting-edge forensic technologies, advanced research laboratories, and other cool stuff to support students in our groundbreaking economic crime and cybersecurity programs.

 Bottom line: If you want to work with the same tools and technologies professionals use, this is the place to get real.